Mareva Grabowski-Mitsotakis

-Mareva Grabowski-Mitsotakis (Μαρέβα Γκραμπόφσκι-Μητσοτάκη; born June 30, 1965) is a Greek business executive who has promoted Greek cultural heritage through her finance and fashion entrepreneurial ventures.
+Mareva Grabowski-Mitsotakis (Μαρέβα Γκραμπόφσκι-Μητσοτάκη; Grabowska; born June 30, 1966) is a Greek business executive who has promoted Greek cultural heritage through her finance and fashion entrepreneurial ventures.
 She is married to Kyriakos Mitsotakis, the current Prime Minister of Greece.

 Early life

-Mareva Grabowski-Mitsotakis was born Maria-Eva-Virginia Grabowski in Athens in 1967 to a family with roots in Greece, Poland, and Egypt.
-Her maternal grandfather, Philippos, was an Egyptian-born Greek who served as a naval architect and was president of Det Norske Veritas.
+Mareva Grabowski-Mitsotakis was born Maria-Eva-Virginia Grabowski in Athens in 1966 to a family with roots in Greece and Poland.
+Her maternal grandfather, Philippos, was an who served as a naval architect and was president of Det Norske Veritas.
 Her Polish paternal grandfather, Mateusz Grabowski operated a pharmaceutical company.
 Her father continued the family’s pharmaceutical business in London and was a collector of rare coins, stamps, and art, and established the Grabowski Gallery in the United Kingdom.

 Grabowski-Mitsotakis earned a BA in political science at Boston College.
 She completed a M.I.A. in political economy at Columbia University's School of International and Public Affairs.
 She received an MBA from Harvard Business School where she met her future husband, Kyriakos Mitsotakis, in 1995.